Short and Sweet Busan

 After agreeing to meet up at some point over the next two days, we parted ways temporarily.
 I got into a taxi and headed to my accommodation at Arban Hotel for the next three nights.

 Only a few minutes walk away from a metro station, I found the hotel to be a great base for my short stay in Busan.
-Over the next few days, I explored parts of the city during the day and wandered around in search of delicious street foods at night.
+Over the next few days, I explored parts of the city during the day and wandered around in search of delicious street food at night.

 Short and Sweet Busan: Exploring the City